thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 ## Step 1.
 Installing _Bumblebee_

+### Option A: Install with Homebrew
+You can use the Homebrew package manager to install _Bumblebee_ on _Mac_ ARM64 and AMD64.
+You can also use Homebrew on Intel based _Linux_ systems.
+Currently, Homebrew does not support ARM-based _Linux_ systems.

+To install using Homebrew, use the following two steps:

+First create the tap...

+    brew tap thoughtrealm/solutions

+Then install _Bumblebee_...

+    brew install bumblebee

-### Option A: Download the pre-built binary or archive from GitHub repository
+### Option B: Download the pre-built binary or archive from GitHub repository
 _Bumblebee_ is a single binary.
 You can download the latest pre-built binary or archive for your platform in the ***Releases*** section of the GitHub project [here](https://github.com/thoughtrealm/bumblebee/releases/latest).